s0l0ist/ferroid/README.md

 ## 📈 Benchmarks

-`ferroid` ships with Criterion benchmarks to measure ID generation performance:
+`ferroid` ships with Criterion benchmarks to measure ID generation performance.

-- `BasicSnowflakeGenerator`: single-threaded generator
-- `LockSnowflakeGenerator`: mutex-based, thread-safe generator
-- `AtomicSnowflakeGenerator`: lock-free, thread-safe generator

-Benchmark scenarios include:

-- Single-threaded with/without a real clock
-- Multi-threaded with/without a real clock

-Here's a snapshot of peak single-core throughput on a MacBook Pro 14" M1 (8 performance + 2 efficiency cores), measured under ideal conditions where the generator never yields.
+Here's a snapshot of peak **single-core** throughput on a MacBook Pro 14" M1 (8 performance + 2 efficiency cores), measured under ideal conditions where the generator never yields.
 These numbers reflect the upper bounds of real-clock
 performance: